webrecorder/browsertrix/README.md

 while the actual crawling is performed using [Browsertrix Crawler](https://github.com/webrecorder/browsertrix-crawler) containers, which are launched for each crawl.

-The system is designed to run equally in Kubernetes and Docker.
+The system is designed to run in both Kubernetes and Docker Swarm, as well as locally under Podman.

 See [Features](https://browsertrix.cloud/features) for a high-level list of planned features.